 Periods of transformation always involve the death of something that needs to disappear.

 Nature teaches us that all life follows the pattern of birth-death-rebirth.
-In the dark night of the personality, you die to your conditioned patterns and give birth to your more authentic self.
+In the dark night of the soul, you die to your conditioned patterns and give birth to your more authentic self.

 This is what Joseph Campbell called the Hero’s Journey—hearing the call and responding with courage to embark on a new adventure.
 While often portrayed as a physical quest, it’s really about the inward journey.